bacontime/blog-mirror/nature/clades.md

 Fish are not a clade.
 The common ancestor of sharks, tuna, hagfish, and lungfish, is also the ancestor of tetrapods (reptiles, birds, mammals, and amphibians; all typically four-limbed land creatures). *Vertebrata* is the name for the clade which includes tetrapods and fish, and its members are called *vertebrates*.

 Thus fish, as usually defined, is the group consisting of *non-tetrapod vertebrates*.
-To to make "fish" into a clade, we must include whales, chickens, and the like.
+To make "fish" into a clade, we must include whales, chickens, and the like.

 <aside>
 If you wanted to expand the clade to include everything that is sometimes *called* a fish (jellyfish, inkfish, starfish), you would need to include basically every animal excepts sponges.